loganmarchione/loganmarchione.com/content/posts/2022/12/index.md

 - [hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) - Mounts a file/directory from the host into the Pod (best practice to not use this).
 - [local](https://kubernetes.io/docs/concepts/storage/volumes/#local) - Like `hostPath`, but K8s tracks which node has the storage, and won't assign a pod to a different node if its storage is on a specific node.
-- [local path provisioner](https://github.com/rancher/local-path-provisioner) - This was created by Rancher and is built into K3s (run `kubectl get storageclass`).
-It is supposed to be simpler than the `local` volume plugin.
+- [local path provisioner](https://github.com/rancher/local-path-provisioner) - This was created by Rancher and is built into K3s (run `kubectl get storageclass` to see it).
 This is what I'm using.

 ## Secret storage